Visitors come to El Tunco El Salvador for just a few simple reasons. To relax, to surf, to party or to relax, surf and party!

-- Bocas Olas Resort Villas is the hotel furthest from the beach, which in El Tunco terms, means a 5-minute walk!
-The hotel boasts a pool, restaurant and bar and a bonus extra over the others is that each room has coffee making facilities.
+- Boca Olas Resort Villas is the hotel furthest from the beach, which in El Tunco terms, means a 5-minute walk!
+The hotel boasts a pool, restaurant and bar and a bonus extra over the others is that each room has coffee-making facilities.

-- Roca Sunzal Hotel, with its beachfront location, has incredible sea view rooms if you’re looking for something extra special.
+- Roca Sunzal Hotel, with its beachfront location, has incredible sea-view rooms if you’re looking for something extra special.
 The sunsets here are magical, after all.
-The hotel also has a bar, pool and is conveniently located near to the centre of the town.
+The hotel also has a bar and pool and is conveniently located near the centre of the town.